fenio/setup-kubesolo/PROJECT_SUMMARY.md

 ## Testing

-The action includes a comprehensive test suite with 6 test jobs:
+The action includes a comprehensive test that validates:
-1. Basic setup test
-2. Custom configuration test
-3. Workload deployment test
-4. Helm integration test
-5. kubectl operations test
-6. Storage test
+- KubeSolo installation
+- Cluster startup
+- nginx deployment
+- Pod readiness

 Run tests by pushing to your repository and checking the Actions tab.